arenasesteban/arenasesteban/README.md

 # 🐈‍⬛ Hi, I'm Esteban Arenas!

-Quiet boy who usually spends his day in front of a computer. 🎈

 ## 🌱 A little about me

-Introverted developer who finds inspiration in his imagination.
+A quiet boy and an introverted developer who usually spends his days in front of a computer. 🎈

 - **📍 Location**: Santiago, Chile.
 - **🎓 Current Status**: Computer Engineering student.